Azure/azure-sdk-for-net/sdk/timeseriesinsights/Azure.IoT.TimeSeriesInsights/samples/Readme.md

 }
 ```

-Use `Types.GetByIdAsync` with list of types' unique identifiers or names to get a list of specific types.
+This snippet highlights how you can retrieve a list of specific Time Series types by their unique identifiers or names.

 ```C# Snippet:TimeSeriesInsightsSampleGetTypeById
 // Code snippet below shows getting a default Type using Id
 // The default type Id can be obtained programmatically by using the ModelSettings client.